 Then, you can use that information to personalize your approach.

-Instead of a “one message fits all” message, personalization allows you to engage prospects on a closer level.
+Instead of a “one message fits all” technique, personalization allows you to engage prospects on a closer level.
 Personalization can change their website experience, the ads they see, and the emails they receive.

 This allows you to improve their entire journey while showing people you care about their specific needs.